RiversDong/DEGs/README.md

 foldchange_gonad_orgR: The fold change of all genes in our analysis for tissue gonad of population orgR; <br/>
 diff_gonad_orgR: The DEGs of all genes in our analysis for tissue gonad of population orgR; <br/>

+## Acknowledgement <br/>
+I am very appreciate to Chengchi Fang in Institute of Hydrobiology, Chinese Academy of Sciences for answering my questions about RNA-Seq sequencing technology.